Current Gallery: Regency & Romantic / regencyromantic105

 About the Costume

 This waistcoat was first spotted in the 2008 adaptation of Sense and Sensibility where it was worn by Dan Stevens in the role of Edward Ferrars.
-A year later, it was used on a book cover in Lauri Alice Eakes’ 2009 novel The Glassblower.
-Interestingly, the cover uses the image directly from the movie Sense and Sensibility, and there was very little alteration done to disguise the actor beyond a change in hair color.
+A year later, it was used on a book cover in Laurie Alice Eakes’ 2009 novel The Glassblower.
+Interestingly, the cover uses the image directly from the miniseries Sense and Sensibility, and there was very little alteration done to disguise the actor beyond a change in hair color.

 About the Costume